theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 **Feedback evidence, summer term 2026:**

 At the end of the course I carried out a short survey through feedbackR: **15 of 17 responding students** stated that they preferred giving questions and feedback with role cards rather than without them.
-Across the scaled items, the strongest signal was that the role cards made feedback more diverse.
+Across the scaled items, the strongest feedback signal I received was that the role cards made feedback more diverse.
 Students also reported that the cards helped them focus on specific aspects, ask more role-specific questions, and formulate more constructive comments.

 **What I will improve next time:**

+The feedback was encouraging.
 For the next iteration, I will introduce the role cards with one worked example and prepare a slightly larger card set (expand it so that it can be adapted to another presentation session with a thematic focus), so that the questions become even more varied and less repetitive.

 </div>